 Students enrolled in a traditional MSW degree program can expect to spend their first year completing coursework and their second year taking specialized coursework and completing their field education hours.
-Students who take three years to complete the degree can expect their coursework to stretch over two years (instead of one), and will likely spend the final year completing their field education hours.
+Students who enroll in a three-year program often do so to continue working part-time, and stretch their general coursework over two years (instead of one) and spend the final year completing their field education hours.

 MSW degree programs tend to break down coursework into a general first-year overview and a specialized second-year concentration.
 (If you enroll in an advanced standing MSW program, you can expect to skip the first-year coursework.)
 Let’s go over the kinds of courses you might encounter.

 Social work and social welfare foundations

 Cognitive behavioral therapy

 Substance use policy

 Master of Social Work programs generally offer at least a few concentrations, which are areas of specialization that tailor your education to your career.
 You can learn more about a facet of social work, which may help prepare you for a career in that area.